 Understanding how to calculate Recoverable Depreciation can help policyholders gain insight into the amount they can reclaim.

-1. Determine the Replacement Cost Value (RCV): This is the total cost to replace or restore the damage with similar quality and type.
+- Determine the Replacement Cost Value (RCV): This is the total cost of replacing or restoring the damage with a similar quality and type.
 A licensed and experienced public adjuster, estimator or contractor are all professionals that can determine the replacement cost value of damage to your property based on current costs of labor and materials.

 Impact of Inflation